How to gain weight best: Tips for a healthy and effective approach

 • Calculate your calorie needs: Use an online calorie calculator to determine your basal metabolic rate (BMR) and daily energy expenditure.
 Add about 500-1000 calories to create a healthy surplus.

-• Eat more often throughout the day: Try to eat 5-6 smaller meals a day instead of the usual three large meals.
-This ensures that you take in calories more frequently.
+• Eat more often per day: Try to eat 5-6 smaller meals per day instead of the usual three large meals.
+This ensures you consume calories more frequently.

-• Choose calorie-dense foods: Focus on nutritious, calorie-dense foods such as nuts, seeds, avocados, full-fat dairy products, and healthy oils (such as olive oil and coconut oil).
+• Choose calorie-dense foods: Focus on nutritious, calorie-dense foods such as nuts, seeds, avocados, full-fat dairy products, and healthy oils (for example, olive oil and coconut oil).

 3. Choose healthy, nutritious foods